Keith-Chambers/SaiKo/README.md

 Furthermore, it does so while providing a pleasing interface with minimal effort from the user.
 Saiko will search for suitable album art and generate the best image to display.

-Saiko is still in development but is fully functional.
+Still in development but is fully functional.

 ### Requirements